JMDProgrammer/CPuzzleWThreads/README.md

 # CPuzzleWThreads
-An automatic puzzle generator with an automatic puzzle solver, using a dictionary file called dict.txt
+An automatic puzzle generator with an automatic puzzle solver written in C (programming language), using a dictionary file called dict.txt

 In the terminal enter these commands: